Troubleshooting¶

 Port 8080 is already in use¶

-Symptom: make up fails with address already in use or port is already allocated.
+Symptom: docker compose up fails with address already in use or port is already allocated.

 Fix: Stop whatever is using port 8080, or change the port in .env: